marlam/qvr/README.md

 QVR allows writing VR applications in pure OpenGL as well as using arbitrary external rendering engines.
 Examples are provided.

+## Supported platforms and hardware

+The library should work on every platform that has Qt (i.e. all the platforms).
+Currently tested are Linux and Windows.

+Supported VR hardware includes:

+- Custom room-scale VR labs with multiple GPUs and/or render clusters

+- Desktop-based fake-VR for development and testing purposes

+- With [VRPN](http://vrpn.org/): almost all tracking and interaction hardware

+- With [Oculus SDK](https://www.oculus.com/): Oculus Rift (currently DK2 on Linux is tested)

+- With [OSVR](http://osvr.org/): HDK and lots of other head-mounted displays

+Support for the HTC Vive is planned.

 ## The library

 Build and install the QVR library `libqvr` first.
 After that, you can build